AttilaSATAN/ncap-wrapper/README.md

 node app
 ```

 Endpoint have to be tested against a running server.
-Before runnig test make sure app is running.
+Before runnig test make sure app is running in a seperated terminal.
 ```
 npm test
 ```